lfrei/kafka-training/training-environment.md

 ```

-Docker desktop for windows: You don't see the ubuntu slider in Resources -> WSL integration:
+Docker desktop for windows: You don't see the Ubuntu slider in Resources -> WSL integration:

 ```
 PS C:\Users\U1> wsl -l -v